 Palampur is a fascinating spot in the Kangra Valley, surrounded on all sides by tea gardens and pine forests.
 The place enjoys a healthy climate and the pine scented air is said to have curative properties.
 The scenery presents a sublime and beautiful contrast- the plain presents a picture of rural loveliness and repose, while the hills are majestic.
 Behind this town stands high ranges of Dhauladhar mountains, whose tops remain covered for most part of the year.
-This place is being developed as large tourist centre.
-A ropeway and an amusement park is also on the to be established here.
-An Agricultural University is already functioning and some tea factories are also coming up.
-There are also some pleasant walks around the town.

 How To Reach